 While the project title suggests a heavy focus on "Conflict-Related Sexual Violence" alone, the endeavour in each case study provided is to also include data on Sexual Exploitation and Abuse.
 According to the United Nations (UN), sexual exploitation refers to the abuse of a position of vulnerability, power, or trust for sexual purposes, and sexual abuse means any actual or threatened sexual intrusion committed by force or under unequal or coercive conditions.
 Both these forms of violence take place against the backdrop of armed conflict - often with greater exacerbation owing to the conflict environment.
 The broad aim for this is to specifically recognize violence as a phenomenon taking place across the peacetime-wartime continuum, and to make a compelling case for the fact that no justice mechanism should ignore Sexual Exploitation and Abuse in post-conflict prosecution.

-The CRSV Observatory is a memory-activism project aimed at dismantling the historical silencing, sidelining, and erasure of conflict-related sexual violence.
+The CRSV Observatory, created and run by The Gender Security Project is a memory-activism project aimed at dismantling the historical silencing, sidelining, and erasure of conflict-related sexual violence.
 The Observatory documents cases where sexual violence has been deliberately and systemically deployed to target particular sections of society against backgrounds of violent conflict.

 While most (of the limited) data so far have emphasized on the impact of armed conflict in the form of CRSV on women, the CRSV observatory strives to follow the Sexual Orientation, Gender Identity and Expression, and Sex Characteristics (SOGIESC) framework.
 To this end, wherever available, case studies will report CRSV and SEA targeting a range of individuals across the SOGIESC spectrum.